hazdzz/STGCN/README.md

 According to the paper, STGCN could be applied into general spatio-temporal structured sequence forecasting scenarios.
 We find it could be used for PM2.5 prediction.

 ## About GNN in STGCN
-In my opinion, any GNN which be used for nodes classification could be implemented in STGCN.
-That's why I'm tring to implemented SGC and GFNN in STGCN.
-If you are interested in my experiments, please move to https://github.com/hazdzz/STGNN.
+If you are interested in how different graph convolutions may effect the result of STGCN, please move into https://github.com/hazdzz/STGCN_graphconv_exp.